Opening a Dialogue with Plants

 Our Team

-Our transdisciplinary team is made up of experts in plant sciences, engineering, computer science, and the social sciences.
-They represent Cornell University, the Boyce Thompson Institute, the University of Illinois at Urbana-Champaign, and the University of Arizona.
+Our transdisciplinary team includes experts in plant sciences, engineering, computer science, and the social sciences.
+These scholars and researchers are affiliated with Cornell University, Boyce Thompson Institute, Colorado State University, University of Arizona, University of Illinois at Urbana-Champaign, and Tuskegee University.

 See All